The Kuklinski Family

 Benna: “At the Kaimata farm, when we didn’t have our own bacon, Dad used to get it from the factory in Inglewood when he took us to catechism.

 “When I was about seven, I said to mum, ‘Can I come to the shed and milk?’
-She said, ‘If you want to,’ and later Joe said that if I was going to the shed to milk, he was coming too, and he was just five.”
+She said, ‘If you want to, but first ask Dad,’ and later Joe said that if I was going to the shed to milk, he was coming too, and he was just five.”